farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/monitoring.md

 ```
 3. Restart your hub

 4. Open Grafana in a browser at `127.0.0.1:3000`.
 The default username/password is `admin`/`admin`.
-You will need to change your password on first login
+You will need to change your password on the first login

 5. Go to `Settings -> Datasource -> Add new data source` and select `Graphite`.
 Set the URL to `http://statsd:80` and click `Save & Test` to make sure it is working